igor47/blog/projects/unicorn-nginx.md

 ---
 layout: post
-title: Setting up Nginx and Unicorn
+title: Setting up Unicorn with Nginx
 ---

-Unicorn is a cool new Ruby HTTP server, and [we especially like it because it's Unix][tomayko].
+Unicorn is a cool new Ruby HTTP server, and [we like it because it's Unix][tomayko].

-So what is Unicorn?

 > Unicorn is an HTTP server for Rack applications designed to only serve fast clients on low-latency, high-bandwidth connections and take advantage of features in Unix/Unix-like kernels.

+I'm going to talk about Unicorn's design, and then I'll walk you through setting it up on your server.

 # Design